 Please note that interns are selected through a competitive application process.
-10% of those exceptional students that applied in 2016 were accepted into the program.
-Applications are due Friday, March 3, 2017.
+Approximately 10% of students who apply are accepted into the program.
+Applications are due April 20, 2020.

 Research internship applicants must meet the following eligibility requirements:

 - Attend high school in the Central New York area and be on track to graduate high school in May/June of 2021

-- A minimum average grade of 90 on a scale of 100 (GPA of 3.5 on a 4.0 scale with an interest and ability in math and/or science
+- A minimum average grade of 90 on a scale of 100 (GPA of 3.7 on a 4.0 scale) with an interest in engineering and/or computer science

 - Have access to transportation to and from campus during the internship term (this is a non-residential program)